 Dry mouth is not only unpleasant, but it may also lead to more serious medical and dental issues.
 No one wants to visit the dentist more than they need to, so we’ve provided you with some easy lifestyle adjustments that will lead you to a happy and healthy mouth.

-What does your mouth have to do with Alzheimer’s Disease?
-Recent research shows a potential connection between oral pathogens and Alzheimer’s diagnosis.
-Click here to explore exciting new science for the future of Alzheimer’s disease.
+What does your mouth have to do with Alzheimer’s disease?
+Recent research shows a connection between oral pathogens and Alzheimer’s diagnosis.

 Sure, you keep your smartphone up to date, but what about your oral hygiene?
 With the wide variety of oral care products on the market, it can be stressful to choose the best option.
 Luckily, we’ve saved you the time researching so you don’t have to settle.